hisashiyamaguchi/getting-started-with-orca-agent/README.md

 ## Issue Reporting
-If you have found any missing instructions or if you have updates request, please report them at this repository issues section.
+If you find any missing instructions or have updates requests, please raise PRs.